arturvt/kalah-game/README.md

 Run: ```java -jar core.jar``` you can find the core.jar file in $ProjectPath/build/libs after running ```gradle build```

+### Web App

+A small project using Angular 5 is used as a frontend.
+It's not fancy but usable.
+You can find the source code at: `webapp/webapp.zip` with a README with running instruction.

 ## Usage

 ### Web

 Just open you browser the url: localhost:8080  and have fun.
+There is no visual feedback (like a message) when it's a capture or "you can play again", but they're working.

 ### API